harvard-lts/mps-viewer/README.md

 - [M3 Creating a Mirador plugin](https://github.com/ProjectMirador/mirador/wiki/M3---Creating-a-Mirador-plugin)
 - [Mirador 3 plugins](https://github.com/ProjectMirador/mirador/wiki/Mirador-3-plugins) (which is fuller but easier to miss)
+- [Mirador FAQ](https://github.com/ProjectMirador/mirador/wiki/M3---Mirador-3-Frequently-Asked-Questions) contains some useful code snippets

 Exploring the Mirador source code is another great way to get familiar with how things work!

 #### Unofficial docs

-There's a also a [WIP plugin dev tutorial](https://github.com/jbaiter/mirador3-plugin-dev-tutorial) outside of the official docs, which is maybe a little bit out of date at this point, but does go into more detail and is definitely worth reading.
+- [WIP plugin dev tutorial](https://github.com/jbaiter/mirador3-plugin-dev-tutorial) by Johannes Baiter, which is maybe a little bit out of date at this point, but does go into more detail and is definitely worth reading.
+- [Plugin authoring notes](https://gist.github.com/jabrah/690560c3edbc8f01fb7ef5f3008964db) and [adding a new view](https://gist.github.com/jabrah/97fb049cfc2b4229739233641c4a8a32) are two gists by John Abrahams that contain extra notes on what is required.
+- [Mirador awesome](https://github.com/ProjectMirador/mirador-awesome) is a list of plugins and implementations that you might find useful as a reference for how other people have done things.

 #### Existing harvard plugins

-We've created some plugins that do various things, here's some you might find useful along with what techniques each leverages:
+We've created some plugins that do various things.
+Here are some you might find useful along with what techniques each leverages:

 <table>
     <tr>